barneydmedia/rpi_cam2dropbox/README.md

 #Raspberry Pi - Cam2Dropbox
-This is a simple app that can take photos with a Raspberry Pi camera module and send them to Dropbox using your API key.
+A simple app that can take photos with a Raspberry Pi camera module and send them to Dropbox using your API key.

 ##Requirements
 * Node >= v4.x.x